LetCompliance

 Worked example

 A landlord in London takes on two adult tenants and a baby in March 2026.
 They check passports for both adults but miss that one passport was issued by a country requiring a visa, and they did not run a digital share-code check via the Home Office Landlord Checking Service.
 Six months later the Home Office runs an enforcement sweep and identifies the tenant as overstaying.
-The first-offence civil penalty for one disqualified adult is £1,000; for repeat or severe cases up to £20,000 per tenant.
+The first-breach civil penalty for one disqualified occupier is up to £10,000; for repeat breaches up to £20,000 per occupier.
 A 5-minute share-code check before move-in would have produced a date-stamped Home Office record providing a complete defence.

 Illustrative scenario based on real UK landlord casework patterns.
 Names and addresses are fictitious.